United States dollar: Value

+Buying power of one U.S. dollar compared to 1775 Spanish milled dollar:

 The 6th paragraph of Section 8 of Article 1 of the U.S. Constitution provides that the U.S. Congress shall have the power to "coin money" and to "regulate the value" of domestic and foreign coins.
 Congress exercised those powers when it enacted the Coinage Act of 1792.
 That Act provided for the minting of the first U.S. dollar and it declared that the U.S. dollar shall have "the value of a Spanish milled dollar as the same is now current".

 The table above shows the equivalent amount of goods that, in a particular year, could be purchased with $1.
 The table shows that from 1774 through 2012 the U.S. dollar has lost about 97.0% of its buying power.

 The decline in the value of the U.S. dollar corresponds to price inflation, which is a rise in the general level of prices of goods and services in an economy over a period of time.
 A consumer price index (CPI) is a measure estimating the average price of consumer goods and services purchased by households.
 The United States Consumer Price Index, published by the Bureau of Labor Statistics, is a measure estimating the average price of consumer goods and services in the United States.
 It reflects inflation as experienced by consumers in their day-to-day living expenses.
 A graph showing the U.S. CPI relative to 1982–1984 and the annual year-over-year change in CPI is shown at right.

 The value of the U.S. dollar declined significantly during wartime, especially during the American Civil War, World War I, and World War II.
 The Federal Reserve, which was established in 1913, was designed to furnish an "elastic" currency subject to "substantial changes of quantity over short periods", which differed significantly from previous forms of high-powered money such as gold, national banknotes, and silver coins.
 Over the very long run, the prior gold standard kept prices stable—for instance, the price level and the value of the U.S. dollar in 1914 were not very different from the price level in the 1880s.
 The Federal Reserve initially succeeded in maintaining the value of the U.S. dollar and price stability, reversing the inflation caused by the First World War and stabilizing the value of the dollar during the 1920s, before presiding over a 30% deflation in U.S. prices in the 1930s.